Easter in Honduras

 However, in our opinion, having been to all of the above for Easter Week in Honduras, there is no part of Honduras that beats Utila.

 Be sure to stop in to Skid Row (earn a free T Shirt in their guiffiti challenge, as well as enjoy a game of pool and great food) and party until the sun comes up every single day of the week anywhere on the Island, but in particular, do not miss Tranquila Bar!
 Both are world renowned for their unique touches.
-Another recommendation we have if you enjoy truly good food, is to treat yourself to an evening at Driftwood Bar and Grill .
-They are right on the ocean, and have amazing dinners – you won’t leave hungry!
+Another recommendation we have if you enjoy truly good food, is to treat yourself to an evening at Driftwood Bar and Grill and if you like seafood checkout “REHAB”‘s new digs the lobster is superb!.
+They are both right on the ocean, and have amazing dinners – you won’t leave hungry!
 No one leaves Utila with out having had a good time!
 Enjoy Semana Santa, and as Jonathan said, Please do NOT Drink and Drive (yes, even on a mo-ped!